dylantrann/cse15l-lab-reports/labreport2/week-3.md

 Here we add the word "doggy", and as you can see "cat" is still there in addition to the new word "doggy".

 ## Functionality
 Let's take a look at `StringServer.java` itself.
-When the file is ran in terminal, the `main method` is run.
+When the file is ran in terminal, the main method is processed.

 ```
 public class StringServer {